mkudija/mkudija.github.io/reading-notes/_md/~Roman Pilgrimage.md

 - **St. Lawrence Outside the Walls**: the greatest of Rome's Laurentian churches
 - **St. Mark**: St. Mark perhaps started writing his gospel here while an aide to St. Peter
 - **St. Pudenziana**: Peter began his work in Rome here with the help of the senator's daughters, Praxedes and Pudenziana.
 The altar contains fragments of wood said to be from teh table where St. Peter first celebrated the Eucharist in Rome.
+- **St. Sixtus**: Honorius III entrusted the church to [[St. Dominic]] when he arrived in Rome, where Dominic restored life to a worker who fell while rebuilding the church.
+- **Sts.
+Cosmas and Damian**: remarkable apse mosaic is its oldest decoration, and has the last naturalism until the eleventh century
+- **St. Lawrence in Lucina**: The third chapel contains the skull of Pope St. Alexander I, martyred in 116, and the baptismal chapel is a rare example of Roman Rococo

 ---